raspberrypilearning/powerful-patterns/en/step_7.md

 Did you meet the **project brief**?
 Think about your project and go through the checklist below and check off the ones that apply to your project.

-Does your ... have:
+Does your powerful pattern:

 --- task ---

-something
+Draw and position geometric shapes to create a base pattern (or motif)
 --- /task ---

 --- task ---

-something
+Use loops tp repeat the pattern to fill the screen

 --- /task ---

-Your ... could also have:

 --- task ---

-something
+Animate how the pattern is created

 --- /task ---

+Your powerful pattern could also:

 --- task ---

-something
+Use bold or significant colours

 --- /task ---

+--- task ---

+Draw inspiration from your culture or popular culture

+--- /task ---

+--- task ---

+Get user input to resize the pattern

+--- /task ---

+--- task ---

+Add text and emoji to print details about your art

+--- /task ---

+--- task ---

+Translate the pattern to create variations

+--- /task ---

+--- task ---

+Share your work with others in an online gallery

+--- /task ---

-Reflecting about how you made your ... will help you in your future projects.
+Reflecting about how you made your powerful pattern will help you in your future projects.

 Answer the questions below by drawing, writing, typing in a document, talking to someone, or in your own creative way that works best for you.